 Niman Sood

 Associate Manager at Accenture - Insurance Research Lead, ANZ As part of Accenture's Insurance Research team, Niman contributes to shaping industry insights and supporting strategic decision-making for both clients and internal stakeholders.
-He plays an active role in developing thought leadership, supports client engagements and collaborates closely with industry and capability teams.
-Focused on the ANZ Insurance market, Niman brings a strong research lens to topics such as commercial insurance, sustainability and retirement.
+He plays an active role in developing thought leadership, supports client engagements, and collaborates closely with industry and capability teams.
+Focused on the ANZ Insurance market, Niman brings a strong research lens to topics such as commercial insurance, sustainability, and retirement.

+Editorial and Marketing

+We would like to thank the team who edited and produced the report and supported the launch.

+Regina Maruca

+Senior Principal (Editorial) at Accenture - Thought Leadership Research

 Joanne Laffan

 Senior Manager at Accenture- Insurance Content Lead, Global

 Bijoy Anandoth Koyitti

 Research Manager (Editorial) at Accenture

 About Accenture

-Accenture is a leading global professional services company that helps the world's leading businesses, governments and other organizations build their digital core, optimize their operations, accelerate revenue growth and enhance citizen services- creating tangible value at speed and scale.
+Accenture is a leading global professional services company that helps the world's leading businesses, governments and other organizations build their digital core, optimize their operations, accelerate revenue growth and enhance citizen services creating tangible value at speed and scale.
 We are a talent- and innovation-led company with approximately 750,000 people serving clients in more than 120 countries.
 Technology is at the core of change today, and we are one of the world's leaders in helping drive that change, with strong ecosystem relationships.
 We combine our strength in technology and leadership in cloud, data and AI with unmatched industry experience, functional expertise and global delivery capability.
 We are uniquely able to deliver tangible outcomes because of our broad range of services, solutions and assets across Strategy & Consulting, Technology, Operations, Industry X and Song.
 These capabilities, together with our culture of shared success and commitment to creating 360° value, enable us to help our clients reinvent and build trusted, lasting relationships.
 We measure our success by the 360° value we create for our clients, each other, our shareholders, partners and communities.

 Visit us at www.accenture.com.